Virginia big-eared bat: Diet

 The Virginia big-eared bat consumes insects, with small moths making up a significant portion of the diet.

 Virginia big-eared bats are insectivores.
 Insectivores are carnivores that predominantly eat insects.
 The Virginia big-eared bat has adapted to evening and dawn feeding times.
 They use this time to hunt airborne insects in wooded areas.
 Bats have a very strong sense of hearing, which allows them to quickly identify and catch their prey.

 The bat's strong sense of hearing allows them to echolocate.
 Echolocation is a natural ability that bats have that allows them to make sounds that then echo off of objects around them, enabling them to find their prey while flying in the dark.
 Typically they prey on insects like moths, beetles, termites, mosquitoes and flies.
 Without echolocation, the bats would not be able to locate food.

 When analyzed, 97% of Virginia big-eared bat fecal pellets showed that the bat had consumed and digested Lepidoptera.
 Lepidoptera is a classification of insects that contains butterflies and moths.

 In Kentucky a similar study was done, examining the fecal pellets and stomach contents of the bats in and around the caves.
 The processed food showed that in this particular area the Virginia Big-Eared Bat had a diet of mainly Lepidoptera (moths) and Coleoptera (beetles), along with spiders, crickets, roaches, flies, ants, wasps and bees.

-Range and habitat
+Distribution and habitat

-According to "Virginia big-eared bats (Corynorhinus Townsendii Virginianus)", Virginia big-eared bats can be found in isolated populations located in eastern Kentucky, eastern West Virginia, southwestern Virginia, and northwestern North Carolina.
+Virginia big-eared bats can be found in isolated populations located in eastern Kentucky, eastern West Virginia, southwestern Virginia, and northwestern North Carolina.
 They are nonmigratory bats, and live in caves all year round.
 This subspecies of Townsend's big-eared bats prefer caves made from limestone bedrock.
 The regions they are found in are usually filled with oak-hickory or beech-maple-hemlock forest.

-Since Towsend's big-eared bats are usually found in areas to the West of the Appalachian Mountains, it seems that there is a big distance between each subspecies of these bats.
+Since Townsend's big-eared bats are usually found in areas to the west of the Appalachian Mountains, it seems that there is a big distance between each subspecies of these bats.
 According to many scientists, it seems that this separation has been present since the last ice age.

 It is hard for these bats to find suitable habitats due to their strict requirements when it comes to the temperature and humidity levels of caves.